Nowhere to call Home

 December 2015 saw four Rohingyan men murdered at government checkpoints.
 Add to this the fact that the pugnacious Arakan National Party won the most seats in the Rakhine legislature during the 2015 election (if not for the military’s ossified seats the ANP would have had a complete majority).The Mandalay riots of July 2014 proved the situation is now so volatile that a facebook post can trigger chaos.
 At an ASEAN conference regarding the issue of asylum seekers and ‘boat camps‘, the Mynamar government referred to the Rohingya as Bengali immigrants and furthermore refused to apologise for its campaign of segregation.
 It is clear that the time for action and protest against this institutionalised stigmatisation is now.
 We need to get the issue out further into the open, as local Myanmar press are either lying or self-censoring, and the Ministry of Information is going out of its way to keep foreign journalists out.
 A really scary development that has arisen out of this though is that this campaign is now paying the government even more in terms of ‘political dividends’ as rebel groups have now agreed to work with the government in lieu of fighting them, and help patrol the Burma-Bangladesh border in order to keep out illegal immigrants.

-Many of you might see that the plight of the Rohingya is somewhat synonymous to the plight of the Palestinians, as well as the plight of the Tartans of the Crimean Peninsula.
+Many of you might see that the plight of the Rohingya is somewhat synonymous to the plight of the Palestinians, as well as the plight of the Tartans of the Crimean Peninsula (and to a much lesser extent some of the Sunnis in Balochistan).
 However, a more intersectional approach in terms of protest has not been taken yet, with many choosing to just focus on campaigning for the Palestinians as they are the most well known, and ergo give off the best virtue signal.
 To advance the rights of indigenous Muslim minorities worldwide, a broader approach needs to be taken, with said activists merging their resources.
 This article has only scraped the surface.
 For more coverage I thoroughly recommend all Al Jazeera’s work on the topic, Rohingya Blogger, the work of groups like Fortify Rights (who are compiling evidence of genocide alongside Yale Law School), and Human Rights Watch too.
 The Yale team might be heading to the Hague in the near future, as they believe that they have evidence that shows a violation of the 1948 UN convention on genocide.

 Just because this is a “slow-burning genocide” does not mean that it doesn’t require immediate global attention.
 The NLD need to be pressured by the outside world, as although they are actively culpable for what they have done to the Rohingya, the military dictatorship has gone out of its way over the years to deeply stoke up these racial tensions within the party and the nation.
 Hopefully more activists in America will use the Alien Tort Statute.